 Those of us that homeschool know what that’s like!
 We can’t imagine having it suddenly thrust upon us with no preparation (although that’s what happened when our family decided to homeschool).

 To help you out, here’s a huge list of free school-at-home resources that you can use to help teach your children when they’re home from school!

 And if you need a break and want some screen time, check out these educational TV shows.

 We get it, being cooped up at home is hard.
 Feel free to adjust the times based on how early/late your children wake up and go to bed.

-You an now fill in those school times with any of the following free resources.
+You an now fill in those school times with any of the following free school at home resources.

 Don’t let the name fool you – there are many free activities and lesson plans designed by professional, licensed teachers available on this website!
 You can search by subject, grade level, etc. We’ve found so many fun lesson plans on here for co-op that are completely free and very involved!

 Homeschool Share (HSS) is a on-line cooperative effort of several homeschooling moms to provide free but quality literature-based unit studies and resources.

 This free school-at-home resource is a website that has preschool (getting ready 1), kindergarten (getting ready 2), and first through eighth.
 (They also have a separate high school site.)
 You choose the courses.
 Set it and forget it.
 Then your child just clicks on the lesson link for each course (found on My EP) and starts clicking through the assignments.
 It will track what lesson they are on and their days.

 And yes, it’s all free.
 You’ll need paper, pencil, etc. and some minor supplies if you choose to do the experiments and art projects, but all of the reading materials, etc. are all free and online.